 I was playing a match with Barbara as my teammate against Beth and Ann.
-It was all square (tied) until I won the 4th hole by shooting a 5 when they all shot sixes.
+It was all square (tied) until I won the 4th hole by shooting a 5 when the three of them all shot sixes.
 But Beth said she shot a 5, too.

 Uh oh – there was no question she shot a 6.